canola323/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM stands for Document Object Model, it represents a page so that programs can change the document structure, style, and content.

 2. What is an event?

+An event is a occurrence or action that happens which lets your code know how to react.

 3. What is an event listener?

+An eventListener is whats reacts after an event happens.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+It's an idependant reusable piece of code.